 It is important to recognize that even though there is apparent agreement between the scrolls and the ruins, whether the community lived exactly like the scrolls describe is difficult to prove.
 On the possibility of constructing “cultural memory” from the Qumran scrolls and its usefulness (and limitations) for “real” history, see Philip R. Davies, “What History Can We Get from the Scrolls, and How?” in The Qumran Rule Texts in Context: Collected Studies, ed.
 Charlotte Hempel, STDJ 90 (Tübingen: Mohr Siebeck, 2013), 31–46.

-Helpful surveys include: García Martínez and Trebolle Barrera, People, 31–96; Talmon, World, 53–60, 273–300; Lawrence Schiffman, The Eschatological Community of the Dead Sea Scrolls: A Study of the Rule of the Congregation (Atlanta, GA: Scholars Press, 1989); Paul Swarup, The Self-Understanding of the Dead Sea Scrolls Community: An Eternal Planting, A House of Holiness, ed.
-Lester L. Grabbe, LSTS 59 (New York: T&T Clark, 2006); Magen Broshi, “Qumran and the Essenes: Purity and Pollution, Six Categories,” RevQ 22.87 (2006): 463–474.
+Helpful surveys include: García Martínez and Trebolle Barrera, People, 31–96; Talmon, World, 53–60, 273–300; Lawrence Schiffman, The Eschatological Community of the Dead Sea Scrolls: A Study of the Rule of the Congregation (Atlanta: Scholars Press, 1989); Paul Swarup, The Self-Understanding of the Dead Sea Scrolls Community: An Eternal Planting, A House of Holiness, ed.
+Lester L. Grabbe, LSTS 59 (New York: T&T Clark, 2006); Magen Broshi, “Qumran and the Essenes: Purity and Pollution, Six Categories,” RevQ 22.87 (2006): 463–74.

 Qimron and Charlesworth, “Rule,” 1; Sarianna Metso, “Rule of the Community (1QS + Fragments),” EDEJ, 1169–71.
 This happens to coincide with the archeological evidence, which suggests that the sectarians first inhabited Qumran ca. 100 BCE (Magness, Archaeology, 47–72).
 On the various chronologies proposed for the settlement at Qumran, see, Dennis Mizzi, “Archaeology of Qumran,” in T&T Clark Companion to the Dead Sea Scrolls, ed.
 George J. Brooke and Charlotte Hempel (New York: T&T Clark, 2018), 17–36, 22, fig. 2.2 (provided in App.
 E).